Restaurants in Geneva

 Local Geneva specialities include fresh fish from the lake and a variety of pork dishes, including petit salé (salt pork) and longeole (pork sausage).
 While Swiss cheese is enjoyed worldwide, Geneva has copious amounts of Raclette, Emmenthal and Gruyere, among other well-known cheeses on offer.
 These can be tasted in the quintessential Swiss fondue.
 Traditional Swiss restaurants can be found throughout the city but Place du Cirque and Quay Turrettini host some of the best.

-While the prices at top restaurants can be astronomical the standards are just as high.
+While the prices at top restaurants can be astronomical, the standards are just as high.
 There are also fixed-price menus available to lighten the load.
 A 7% service charge is included in all restaurant bills.
-Many Geneva restaurants close on weekends and especially Sundays, so call ahead to enquire; reservations are recommended.
+Many Geneva restaurants close on weekends and especially Sundays, so travellers should call ahead to enquire; reservations are recommended.

 Address: 1 Rue Puits-St-Pierre